StanleyChueh/lerobot/README.md

 cd Control_PC/franka_ws/
 python franka_ros.py
 ```

 > **NOTE:**
 > If you see Switched to cartesian impedance controller,you can shut this down.
+> You will see something like below
+> [INFO] [1766474178.275051]: Switched to cartesian impedance controller.

 Publish camera topic
 ```bash